 There are ways around this.
 If you don’t have a cosigner or would simply prefer to borrow money without one, there are different lenders that may be willing to work with you.
 Below are some of our recommendations for the best student loan without a cosigner.

 Doughroller’s Best Student Loans Without a Cosigner

 Ascent Lending offers both cosigned and un-cosigned student loan options for borrowers.
 Their maximum loan limit is $200,000 (terms apply) and you can choose a repayment term ranging from 5 years to 15 years.
 Most private student loans require you to either meet certain income or credit score requirements in order to get a loan.

 The major problem with this is younger students may not have established credit yet and since they’re in school, they probably aren’t meeting the income requirements either.
 Ascent offers student loans to borrowers with no credit score and focuses on other factors like their school, program, graduation date, and GPA.

 In order to qualify for a student loan, you must:

 - Be a college senior or junior enrolled full-time (or have an expected graduation date within 9 months from the date you submitted your loan application)

 - Have a GPA of 2.9 or higher

 - Be at least 18 years old

-Choose from a fixed or variable loan and get 100% of your college tuition cost covered since you can borrow up to $200,000.
+Choose from a fixed or variable loan and get 100% of your college tuition cost covered since you can borrow up to $200,000 for undergraduate loans.
 Borrowers can also receive 1% cash back on their cost of attendance by setting up automatic payments.
-Non-cosigned student loans range from 6.62% to 14.75% APR.
+Non-cosigned undergraduate student loans start at 8.79% Variable APR and graduate student loans start at 5.52% Variable APR.